Clinton County, New York

-Regions neighboring Clinton County include Grand Isle County, VT (east), Chittenden County, VT (southeast), Essex County (south), Franklin County (west).
+Bordering Counties are Grand Isle County, VT (east), Chittenden County, VT (southeast), Essex County (south), Franklin County (west).

 Clinton County vital records can be found at the New York Department of Health which has copies of birth records after 1881 and death records after 1880, copies of marriage since 1881 (A marriage license may also sometimes be found in the office of the town or city clerk who issued the license) and a Divorce records since 1847 (Is handled in the supreme court for the county in which the divorce was heard.
 Divorce files, however, are sealed for one hundred years).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in New York for current fees and application process.

 You can search online for Clinton County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for New York Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 - U.S., Social Security Applications and Claims Index, 1936-2007

 - Social Security Death Index